-- (d)PROJECT/REFER TO ON CANVAS SQL used to create this database discuss - 3.
-The DBMS can ensure atomicity of transactions by using one of several approaches we will consider later in the course. - 4.
+(d)PROJECT/REFER TO ON CANVAS - SQL used to create this database - discuss.
+(In appendix to these notes)

+- 3. The DBMS can ensure atomicity of transactions by using one of several approaches we will consider later in the course. - 4.
 The DBMS can allow multi-user access to the data by managing accesses in such a way as to prevent inconsistencies.
 For example, an application that reads a data item may be required to tell the DBMS that it intends to update the item, in which case the DBMS will lock that value until the update is complete.